Russo-Kazan Wars: Wars of Vasily II

+1437–1439

-In 1439, a year after the khanate's foundation, the very first khan of Kazan, Ulugh Muhammad, advanced on Moscow with a large army.
+In 1437, the khan of Kazan, Ulugh Muhammad, defeated Muscovite troops in the Battle of Belyov.
+In 1439, Ulugh advanced on Moscow with a large army.
 Vasily II of Moscow fled from his capital across the Volga River.
 Tatars devastated the outskirts of Moscow for 10 days and on their way back to Kazan burned Kolomna; they also took many captives.

+1445

 The campaign of 1445 was disastrous for Muscovy and had major repercussions in Russian politics.
-Hostilities broke out when Khan Maxmut took the strategic fortress of Nizhny Novgorod and invaded Muscovy.
+Hostilities broke out when khan Ulugh Muhammad (Ulu-Mehmed) took the strategic fortress of Nizhny Novgorod and invaded Muscovy.
 Vasily II mustered an army and defeated the Tatars near Murom and Gorokhovets.
 Thinking the war over, he disbanded his forces and returned to Moscow in triumph, only to learn that the Tatars had besieged Nizhny Novgorod again.
 A new army was mustered and marched towards Suzdal, where they met the Russian generals who had surrendered Nizhny to the enemy after setting the fortress on fire.
-On 6 June 1445, the Russians and the Tatars clashed in the Battle of Suzdal near the walls of St. Euphemius Monastery.
+On 7 July 1445, the Russians and the Tatars clashed in the Battle of Suzdal near the walls of St. Euphemius Monastery.
 The battle was a resounding success for the Tatars, who took Vasily II prisoner.
-It took four months and an enormous ransom to recover the monarch from captivity.
+It took four months (July–November 1445) and an enormous ransom to recover the monarch from captivity.

+Ulugh Muhammad (Ulu-Mehmed) died in late 1445, murdered by his eldest son Mäxmüd of Kazan (Mahmutek).
+A conflict arose over the throne of Kazan, and in 1447, Mäxmüd expelled two brothers named Qasim (Kasim) and Iakub, who fled to Muscovy and offered to aid Vasily in his bid for the throne against Dmitry Shemyaka.
+It was in part due to these renegade Kazan princes' help that Vasily was able to regain the Muscovite throne.
+In 1452, Vasily would grant the former a small fiefdom known as the Qasim Khanate, centred on the town of Kasimov on the Oka River, with revenues collected from neighbouring Ryazan.

+1458–1462 raids on tributaries

+Since its formation in the 1430s and 1440s, the Khanate of Kazan had claimed tribute from peoples living on the (upper) Kama river and Vyatka river (left-bank tributaries of the Volga), as well as controlling access to the best routes across the Ural Mountains into western Siberia.
+To disrupt this control, Muscovy performed several raids into the upper Kama and Vyatka river regions between 1458 and 1462.
+A Kazan counter-raid at outposts near Ustyug failed.
+One of the Kazan tributaries that the Muscovites sought to take control of was Great Perm.